 - Animal services in the United Arab Emirates

-- Tourist services in the United Arab Emirates
+- Embassies and services for foreign nationals in the United Arab Emirates

 - Lost or stolen property in the United Arab Emirates

 While all emergency services in the UAE have English-speaking staff, a little knowledge of Arabic goes a long way; this can help you make yourself understood.
 Therefore, don’t skip those Arabic classes!

 Allianz Care is a world-leader in providing international health insurance.
 Their range of premiums provide professionally-designed solutions for a variety of expat lifestyles.
 So, wherever your life takes you, make sure you have the right health protection for you and your family with Allianz Care.